ziqi0921/zhou-portfolio/part2.md

+# Part II, Final project wireframes / storyboards and user research

-# Wireframe and Storyboards
+## Wireframe and Storyboards

 For the Wireframe, please click on this [Shorthand Preview Link](https://preview.shorthand.com/jjj66IRQTJHcDhYw)

-# User Research Protocol
+## User Research Protocol

-## Target Audience
+### Target Audience

 The target audience for this project is TikTok users.
 The younger generations of the general public (they don't have to use TikTok, their friends will talk about TikTok trends in daily conversations) as their age groups use TikTok more frequently.
 Musicians and music labels are also part of the target audience.

-## Identifying Representative Individuals
+### Identifying Representative Individuals

 Given my target audience, I found three people among my friends and family members that have these characteristics and is willing to participate in my study.
 Here are the demographics of the three people that I will be interviewing: